ashachakre0906/employee-tracker/README.md

 * Uses the console.table package which prints MySQL rows to the console
 - `npm install console-table`
+* Initialize mysql shell by entering command in your terminal `mysql -u root -p` and execute  `source db/schema.sql` which will create the database.
+* We need to seed the database by executing `source db/seeds.sql`

 * `node index.js` command required to invoke the application from the command line.

+* Refer to the documentation:

+[npm documentation on MySQL2](https://www.npmjs.com/package/mysql2#installation

 ## License
 This project is license under [MIT](https://choosealicense.com/licenses/mit/)